-All our efforts and resources are based on resilience theory and help children and adults bounce back when faced with adversity.
+All of our efforts and resources are based on resilience theory, and help children and adults “bounce back” when faced with adversity.

 The central concept of our approach is “looking through social and emotional lenses,” which recognizes that social and emotional skills and resilience are best developed through everyday interactions and experiences that are done with awareness and purpose – what is often referred to as mindfulness.

-DCRC was created out of Devereux’s desire to promote the social and emotional well-being of all children.
-We believe that promoting resilience benefits all children because all children are likely to face adversity at some point in their life.
+DCRC was created out of Devereux Advanced Behavioral Health’s desire to promote the social and emotional well-being of all children.
+We believe that promoting resilience benefits children, because all children are likely to face adversity at some point in their lives.
 Even for those children who are already experiencing social and emotional problems, the promotion of their resilience will be essential to their long-term success and happiness.

 - The strengths, happiness and resilience of all children: Children who are happy and have social and emotional strengths are more likely to be academically and socially successful.

-- The well being of the adults who parent, nurture and educate children: Young children’s healthy social and emotional development is strongly influenced by the health and well-being of the adults who care for them.
+- The well-being of the adults who parent, nurture and education children: Young children’s healthy social and emotional development is strongly influenced by the health and well-being of the adults who care for them.

 - Strength-based approaches: Research confirms that promoting children’s social and emotional strengths reduces the development and escalation of behavioral concerns.
-DCRC resources identify and build on children’s strengths first, rather than focusing on deficit-based behaviors.
+DCRC resources identify and build upon children’s strengths first, rather than focusing on the deficit-based behaviors.

 - Strong partnerships between families and teachers, and other child-serving professionals: Families and providers working together as a team to provide consistent, nurturing, developmentally appropriate care results in more positive outcomes for children.

-- Data driven decision making: Decisions about how to optimize a child’s social and emotional development must be based on reliable and valid information from multiple sources.
+- Data-driven decision making: Decisions about how to optimize a child’s social and emotional development must be based on reliable and valid information from multiple resources.
 The DCRC approach uses data to inform decisions and also track progress.